alan2207/bulletproof-react/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-Simple, scalable and powerful architecture of React applications.
+A simple, scalable, and powerful architecture of React applications.

-### Motivation
+## Motivation

 React is an amazing tool for building feature rich applications.
 It has a very diverse eco-system with hundreds of libraries for literally anything you might need.
 Which is great, but in the other hand it can be overwhelming to be forced to make so many choices.